PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

 ```

 ### How to work in PaddleFL
 PaddleFL has two period , CompileTime and RunTime.
-In CompileTime, define a federated learning task by fl_master.
-In RunTime, train a federated learning job by fl_server and fl_trainer .
+In CompileTime, a federated learning task is defined by fl_master.
+In RunTime, a federated learning job is executed on fl_server and fl_trainer in distributed cluster .

 ```sh
 sh run.sh